- 10.11.1 The replication_connection_configuration Table

 information.
 This is similar to the information available from

-SHOW SLAVE STATUSoutput is useful for visual inspection, but not so much for programmatic use.
-By contrast, using the Performance Schema tables, information about slave status can be searched using general
+SHOW REPLICA STATUSoutput is useful for visual inspection, but not so much for programmatic use.
+By contrast, using the Performance Schema tables, information about replica status can be searched using general

 SELECTqueries, including complex